ascopes/protobuf-maven-plugin/README.md

 # protobuf-maven-plugin

 A simple and modern Maven plugin to generate source code from protobuf definitions.
+Supports x86, aarch64, s390x, and ppc64 platforms out of the box.

 ```xml